 Competence is having the knowledge, skills, attitude and personal attributes necessary to safely, effectively and efficiently carry out the functions or sub-functions assigned to a specific VTS position.

-On-the-job training (OJT) is training and familiarization at the VTS centre at which the person will be employed.
-It includes training on the purpose of the VTS , the VTS procedures, facilities and equipment used as well as the local geography and appropriate regulations and other procedures.
+On-the-job training (OJT) is intended to provide the required knowledge, practical competence, skills and attitude to undertake duties at the VTS when they are employed.

+Performance assessment is a process used to evaluate an individual’s job performance in carrying out specific tasks or functions associated with VTS duties.
+This assessment provides insights into their effectiveness and skills, while also identifying areas for improvement and development.

-Qualification is the education, knowledge, understanding, proficiency, skill, experience or any other attribute which the competent authority and/or the VTS authority has determined desirable for performing the duties of the relevant position.
+Qualification is the education, knowledge, understanding, proficiency, skill, experience or any other attribute which the competent authority and/or the VTS provider has determined desirable for performing the duties of the position.
 VTS qualifications should be based on the principle that satisfactory results are obtained on completion of the IALA VTS model courses.

-Recurrent training is the training that should be carried out at regular intervals and is part of a structured training programme thereby enabling continual professional development and resulting in the maintenance of the VTS qualification.

-Revalidation process is the process for the maintenance of a VTS qualification contained within a VTS certification log.
-It ensures that holders of a VTS qualification, develop, increase and retain their competency in order to maintain a satisfactory level of operational performance.

-Simulator training is the simulation of operational events, practices and procedures to instruct trainees and assess their ability to demonstrate their levels of competence.

-Updating training is tailor made training following a training needs analysis indicating that member(s) of VTS Personnel need additional training.
-Updating training may be required after a break in service, unsatisfactory operational performance or other circumstances leading to a reduced level of competence.
+Recognition of prior learning (RPL) is a process of assessing the experience, knowledge, skills, attitudes and competencies acquired by an applicant (through formal or informal learning) against a given set of learning outcomes, objectives, or standards to determine whether the required learning and competency has been achieved.

+Revalidation is the process of confirming that VTS personnel continue to meet the required competencies through targeted training and/or assessment, ensuring the continued validity of their VTS qualifications.

+Simulation training is a form of experiential learning that uses a realistic, safe and controlled environment to:

+develop and improve skills in the provision of VTS;

+assess the levels of competencies of new and existing VTS personnel; and

+maintain the levels of competencies of existing VTS personnel.

+Training Needs Analysis identifies and evaluates gaps between the current skills, knowledge, and competencies of individuals, and those required as a VTS operator.Training organization is an entity accredited by the competent authority and approved to deliver one or more IALA model courses.

+Unstructured learning (or sometimes called informal learning) occurs through everyday on-the-job experiences, interactions, and activities, without the need for formal training programs or instruction.

+Updating training is a tailored made program aimed at refreshing or improving specific areas of competency.
+It allows VTS personnel to regain professional knowledge and skills, while reinforcing previous training.

-VTS provider means the organization or entity authorized by the Government or competent authority to provide a vessel traffic service.
+VTS provider means the organization or entity authorized by the Government or competent authority to provide vessel traffic services.

-VTS certification log is a record of certificates and endorsements awarded to VTS personnel during their VTS career.
+VTS certification log is a record of course certificates and training activities of VTS personnel.

-VTS endorsement is a record in the certification log entered by a competent authority, VTS authority or an accredited training organization after the student has successfully completed any model course associated with IALA Recommendation R0103, as well as meeting any specific requirements of the competent authority.
-The VTS endorsement entitles the authorized holder to perform the functions for which the endorsement(s) have been made.

 VTS model course certificate is a document awarded by the accredited training organization, to confirm that a student has successfully completed a VTS training course.

 VTS personnel means persons performing tasks associated with vessel traffic services, trained in vessel traffic service operations and appropriately qualified.